zhangxi19920406/Restaurant-Environment-Analysis/README.md

 The Analysis of the Restaurant Business Status and Surrounding Environment in Manhattan

-The data of the restaurant business status is coming from Yelp.
-And the surrounding environment might include the traffic, which mainly metro (data from MTA), and the economic conditions in each area divided by zipcode.
-The economic conditions is now showing as the average salary of the past 4 years’ employees (data from NYC open dataset).
+In the paper, it is aimed to seek the the restaurants’ business status with their surrounding environment.
+The dataset area of the research is limited in Manhattan, New York.
+And the surrounding environment are considered as the traffic and economic conditions, which chosen as metro data and average salary of company positions.
+All the restaurants’ business data status is come form Yelp, besides that the metro data and salary data are collected from MTA and New York City Open Data.
+Map Reduce and Hive are used to process and mine all the datasets.

+Keywords
+Analytics, Yelp, Rating, Surrounding Environment